AmrHMorsy/AmrHMorsy.github.io/_posts/2025-02-09-BarycentricCoordinates.md

 </div>
 <br>

 Why triangles?
-Because today’s GPUs (Graphics Processing Units) are highly optimized to handle triangle-based operations very efficiently.
+Because today’s **GPUs (Graphics Processing Units)** are highly optimized to handle triangle-based operations very efficiently.

-Because triangles are such widely used geometric primitive, there are many applications for barycentric coordinates.
+Because triangles are such widely used geometric primitive, there are many applications for **barycentric coordinates**.

 One of the key steps in the graphics pipeline is **rasterization**.